 Use local common phrases when organizing various city tours.
 They make reference to some unique cultural values reflecting the spirit and character of the city.
 Mind the gap is an expression every Londoner hears at least once a day.
 Find the distinctive notions in the area you operate and use them to describe your tour.
 Mind the gap is the perfect name for all types of day trips in London, especially if they include using the famous London underground.

-Choose a relaxing name that relates to the advantages of your tour.
+Choose a relaxing tour company name that relates to the advantages of your tour.
 Green Escapes is one of our favorites.
 It infers the nature of the journey while at the same time sets clear customer expectations.
 It highlights the best features of the trip and inspires people to imagine the relaxing expedition that the tour offers.

 Comfort travel could be used in a similar context.
 If you can offer an exceptional travel experience, this tour name would definitely promote it nicely.

-Choose a location-based name that is short and simple.
+Choose a location-based tour company name that is short and simple.
 City Sightseeing says it all.
 You can easily attract people specifically searching for this kind of experience.
 City Sightseeing Amsterdam is one of the many examples.
 Whether you are going to offer convenient transport when exploring the city, or selection of places that will be visited, it will do the job.
 This name is quite broad and would allow adding or changing some of the relevant activities in the future.